Ernestoc14/AboutMe/README.md

 - 👋 Hi, I’m Ernesto Crespo @Ernestoc14
-- 👀 I’m interested in learning new technologies and be better at dev stuffs
+- 👀 I’m interested in learning new technologies and improve as developer!
 - 🌱 I’m currently learning Python, HTML and CSS
 - 💞️ I’m looking to collaborate on new project to gain experience for get a good job
 - 📫 How to reach me: @ernestoc14 @techbyer on Instagram